 The investment portfolio is periodically analyzed for changes in duration and related price change risk.
 Additionally, CNA periodically reviews the sensitivity of the portfolio to the level of foreign exchange rates and other factors that contribute to market price changes.
 A summary of these risks and specific analysis on changes is included in Item 3 - Quantitative and Qualitative Disclosures about Market Risk included herein.
-Under certain economic conditions, including but not limited to a changing interest rate environment, CNA may hedge the value of the investment portfolio by utilizing derivative strategies.

 CNA invests in certain derivative financial instruments primarily to reduce its exposure to market risk (principally interest rate, equity price and foreign currency risk) and credit risk (risk of nonperformance of underlying obligor).

 Derivative securities are recorded at fair value at the reporting date.
-CNA also uses derivatives to mitigate market risk by purchasing S&P 500 index futures in a notional amount equal to the contract liability relating to Life and Group Non-Core indexed group annuity contracts.
-CNA provided collateral to satisfy margin deposits on exchange-traded derivatives totaling \$35.0 million as of June 30, 2006.
+CNA also uses derivatives to mitigate market risk by purchasing S&P 500â index futures in a notional amount equal to the contract liability relating to Life and Group Non-Core indexed group annuity contracts.
+CNA provided collateral to satisfy margin deposits on exchange-traded derivatives totaling \$30.0 million as of September 30, 2006.
 For over-the-counter derivative transactions CNA utilizes International Swaps and Derivatives Association ("ISDA") Master Agreements that specify certain limits over which collateral is exchanged.
-As of June 30, 2006, CNA provided \$3.0 million of cash as collateral for over-the-counter derivative instruments.
+As of September 30, 2006, CNA provided \$14.0 million of cash as collateral for over-the-counter derivative instruments.